50 Interesting Sex Facts You Probably Didn’t Know

 The egg chooses the “winning” sperm

-Most of us imagine conception as a race to the egg where the fastest sperm wins and gets to pass on its genes to the baby-to-be.
+Many people imagine conception as a race to the egg, where the fastest sperm wins and gets to pass on its genes to the baby-to-be.
 This is one of those sex “facts” you should forget, says Jill McDevitt, a human sexuality expert and CalExotics’ resident sexologist.
 “The narrative is biased with our cultural lens about men being competitive (see violent words like ‘drilling’ ‘burrowing’ and ‘penetrating’) the egg, while the egg (women) sits around passively,” she says.
 “In reality, eggs have sophisticated biological mechanisms that actively choose which sperm they allow in and it isn’t always the first one to arrive.”
-Find out 16 quirky traits you didn’t know were inherited.

 Breakup sex isn’t always a bad idea

 The conventional wisdom says that hooking up with your ex is a terrible idea.
-But a new study, published in The Archives of Sexual Behavior, finds that not only does breakup sex not interfere with the process of ending the relationship but it may help the process of moving on.
+But a 2018 study, published in The Archives of Sexual Behavior, found that not only does breakup sex not interfere with the process of ending the relationship—but it may help the process of moving on.
 It turns out that in some cases breakup sex may be exactly the closure you need.

-Just because you’ve completed intercourse doesn’t mean you’ve had sex
+Just because you’ve had an orgasm doesn’t mean you’ve had sex

-When it comes to a successful sexual experience, you know what a home run is but do you know all four bases?
+When it comes to a successful sexual experience, you know what a home run—is but do you know all four bases?
 “I tell people to make sure they make it to each base before heading for the home run,” Miller says.
 “The ‘bases’ are the 4 Fs: French (kissing), Feeling, Fingering, and F******.”
-A good baseball player would never skip first through third base before sliding home and neither should you.
+A good baseball player would never skip first through third base before sliding home

-The “celebrity sex bucket list” isn’t as common as you’d think
+The “celebrity hall pass” isn’t as common as you’d think

-The TV show Friends may have popularized the idea of having a celebrity sex list—the idea that either partner can keep a list of famous people they’re allowed to have sex with if the situation ever (miraculously) presented itself, without it being “cheating”—but it turns out that celebs don’t actually fuel very many fantasies, Lehmiller says.
+The TV show Friends may have popularized the idea of having a celebrity “hall pass”—the idea that either partner can keep a list of famous people they’re allowed to have sex with if the situation ever (miraculously) presented itself, without it being “cheating”—but it turns out that celebs don’t actually fuel very many fantasies, Lehmiller says.
 What is the primary target of fantasies?
-Over half of participants said that they fantasize about their current partner, while only 7 percent said that they often fantasize about celebrities, he says.
+Over half of participants said that they fantasize about their current partner, while only 7% said that they often fantasize about celebrities, he says.

 Older people have some of the best sex